 Hobbies: Cooking gourmet meals for friends, travel, movies, music, my pets, theater

 What do you do professionally?

-How do you champion for the local LGBTQ community?
+How do you champion for your local LGBTQ community?

 What is your favorite thing to read in Watermark?